macdonaldezra/ml-hpc-demo/README.md

 # ML HPC

-This repository has been created as part of a demonstration for how to run Machine Learning Workloads on Compute Canada's High Performance Computing Cluster presented at the 2022 ACM International Conference on Mobile Human-Computer Interaction.
+This repository has been created as part of a presentation for how to run Machine Learning Workloads on Compute Canada's High Performance Computing Cluster presented at the 2022 ACM International Conference on Mobile Human-Computer Interaction.

 ## Build PyTorch Container